Wajir lights up for historic 63rd Madaraka Day celebrations

 The day’s first major artistic performance came from local primary school children who delivered a choreographed routine spelling out “Wajir County, Madaraka Day, Elimu,” a symbolic expression of pride in hosting the nation and the centrality of education to the region’s aspirations.

-Traditional performances, patriotic displays and school presentations filled the morning programme.
-More than 500 primary school pupils who performed in showcasing cultural dances and songs celebrating unity, education and national identity.
+Traditional performances, patriotic displays, and school presentations filled the morning programme.
+More than 500 primary school pupils performed in showcasing cultural dances and songs celebrating unity, education, and national identity.

 One performance carried a strong message: ‘Elimu yetu ni taa’—education is the light that guides communities toward progress.